 If you want to protect your garden or yard from pests, such as rats, mice, rodents, snakes, and other pets, you can use different ways to attract opossums to your yard.
 Experts recommend planting shrubs whose limbs and foliage hang low to the ground.
 The purpose is to provide coverage and room for these nocturnal animals to maneuver underneath them.

-Besides, planning trees, vines, and bushes next to your property’s fence will allow these animals to climb down in the yard and prey on insects, rats, and other pets.
+Besides, planting trees, vines, and bushes next to your property’s fence will allow these animals to climb down in the yard and prey on insects, rats, and other pets.
 Once trees in your yard mature, make sure you allow a few branches with leaves to hand down upon the fence, which will serve as a highway for opossums, allowing them to travel from one yard to another at night.

-If you have a cement yard, ensure you have potted plants with trellises to allow opossums to climb down into your yard.
+If you have a cement yard, ensure to have potted plants with trellises to allow opossums to climb down into your yard.
 Large potted plants in your yard are also places for opossums to hide during the day and come out at night to explore your yard and look for rats and rodents.
 Some property owners have large acreage, allowing opossums to use small ravines and tall grass to move around your yard and search for food.

 Moreover, plant a series of bush clumps and ensure a distance of 15 to 20 feet between them so that opossums can use them for travel without exposing themselves to humans and other animals.
 It is crucial to focus on food sources to attract opossums.